yadayada4/Tech-Assessment/README.md

 Why I Used The Technologies I Did

 - I worked in VS Code because the interface is nice and helps me find issues with my code quickly.
 I chose Python to write the program because of its simplicity, versatility, large ecosystem of libraries, and strong community support.
 It seemed like the best all around choice for this specific task and I have previous experience with it as well.
 I chose Selenium because I had prior experience using it for web scraping, which made me comfortable with the tool.
 Additionally, it provided all the functionality I needed for this assessment and more.
+JSON was chosen as the output format because it is easy to read/use and perfect for the nested data/reviews underneath each product.
 I also used ChatGPT to automate repetitive tasks, enhance my code, and to speed up things like generating the correct XPaths, CSS selectors, ect…

 ---------------------------------